AbdelSaTd/PR-Protocol/README.md

-# PR-TCP
+# PR-Protocol
-An implementation of TCP adapted for real-time application, partial reliability.
-Example with a video transfer.
+An implementation of a partial reliable protocol adapted for videoconference-like applications.
+Use case of a video transfer between two end poins.